XenyxNZ/Arma-3-Performance-Guide/README.md

 	*  Generally recommended to keep this at the minimum of what you require for your gameplay.
 * Shadows and shadow distance.
 	* Highly recommended to disable shadows, as their FPS reduction is often significant.
- 	**It is important to reduce shadow distance to the minimum value, as there is a bug which reduces FPS even if shadows are disabled.**
+ 	**It's important to reduce shadow distance to the minimum value, as there is a bug which reduces FPS even if shadows are disabled.**
 	<sub>If you wish to keep shadows enabled, setting it to Standard or higher can sometimes yield more performance than Low, as this shifts more of the rendering computation from the CPU to the GPU.</sub>

 ### GPU intensive settings

 <sup>Please note that some of these settings may appear to have little to no performance impact if the CPU or RAM are the primary bottleneck.</sup>
-* Sampling.
-	* Highly recommended to keep at 100%, setting this higher can result in lower FPS while barely improving visual quality.
-	<sub>Setting this lower than 100% can increase performance if the GPU is the major bottleneck, however it will often significantly degrade visual quality.</sub>
 * Particles.
-	* Generally recommended to set to Low, as various explosions and other particle effects can cause sudden FPS drops on higher settings.
+	* Generally recommended to set to Low, as various explosions and other particle effects can cause significant dips in frame rate on higher settings.
 * AO.
 	* Generally recommended to disable, often incurs a slight but measurable performance impact when enabled.
 * FSAA.
-	* Recommended to set to 2x or 4x, going higher can greatly increase strain on the GPU.
+	* Recommended to set to 2x or 4x, going higher will greatly increase strain on the GPU while only looking marginally better.
 * PPAA.
 	* CMAA is highly recommended as it looks almost identical to SMAA, while being significantly less GPU intensive.

 # Yet Another Arma Benchmark (YAAB)
 YAAB is a widely used Arma 3 performance benchmarking scenario made by Sams.
-It is ideal for measuring differences in performance while experimenting with parameters, overclocking, graphical settings, memory allocators and profiling builds, etc.
+It's ideal for measuring differences in performance while experimenting with parameters, overclocking, graphical settings, memory allocators and profiling builds, etc.

 ## Downloading and using YAAB